-A reflection on a British Ecological Society symposium ‘Making a Difference in Conservation’ from an interested ‘outsider’.
+A reflection on a British Ecological Society symposium ‘Making a Difference in Conservation’ from an ‘outsider’.

-Nor it seems was there enough time to absorb and then question the content.
-I’m all for stimulating lectures – the Defra’s Chief Scientific Adviser set the scene: “the scientific community has not built trust with the policy community” – but having sparked debate, he left the building before we could ask any questions.
-Such is the woe of high office policy makers.
+There were so many issues, it was hard to absorb, yet alone question the content.
+I’m all for stimulating lectures – the Defra’s Chief Scientific Adviser (Boyd) set the scene: “the scientific community has not built trust with the policy community”.
+However, having sparked debate, he left the building before we could ask him anything!

-But what a fine venue the David Attenborough building is.
+What a fine edifice the David Attenborough building is.
 Standing for all that’s great about science today.
-Lots of conservation NGOs (Birdlife, BTO, RSPB, Fauna and Flora International, Cambridge Conservation Forum) – all an office floor away from each other.
-It could really do with sharing the space with Population Matters, an organisation of which Attenborough is Patron.
+Plenty of conservation NGOs (Birdlife, BTO, RSPB, Fauna and Flora International, Cambridge Conservation Forum) – all an office floor away from each other.
+Perhaps it might wish to share ‘space’ with Population Matters, an organisation of which Attenborough is Patron.

-The venue is a ‘loaded’ building of influence, power, values and science; the perfect conduit to commission ecological science to fill the huge gaps in our knowledge and explore how matters interact with human population interests.
+Especially as it’s a ‘loaded’ building of influence, power, values and science.
+A perfect venue to commission ecological science to fill knowledge gaps and explore how conservation matters interact with human interests.

 There’s plenty to do.